False equivalence

-A false equivalence or false equivalency is an informal fallacy in which an equivalence is drawn between two subjects based on flawed or false reasoning.
+A false equivalence or false equivalency is an informal fallacy in which an equivalence is drawn between two subjects based on flawed, faulty, or false reasoning.
 This fallacy is categorized as a fallacy of inconsistency.
 Colloquially, a false equivalence is often called "comparing apples and oranges."

 Characteristics

 This fallacy is committed when one shared trait between two subjects is assumed to show equivalence, especially in order of magnitude, when equivalence is not necessarily the logical result.
 False equivalence is a common result when an anecdotal similarity is pointed out as equal, but the claim of equivalence does not bear scrutiny because the similarity is based on oversimplification or ignorance of additional factors.
 The pattern of the fallacy is often as such:

 In an even more fallacious version, d is not required to exist in both sets; merely a similarity of two items d_{1} in set A and d_{2} in set B is cited to assert equivalence among the sets.